 Follow this link if you want to learn about the advantages of using plug-ins in a live setup: https://www.sonible.com/blog/benefits-plug-ins-live/

 What do you have to watch out for when using plug-ins live?

 The use of digital audio plug-ins makes many things easier, but it also brings new challenges.
-It can be difficult to gain an overview of all the processes and sources of problems can be hidden deep in a digital rack.
+It can be difficult to gain an overview of all the processes.
+Sources of problems can be hidden deep inside a digital rack.
 The preparation time required should not be underestimated either.
 Here are a few points to be aware of:

 Step by step – Gain Staging & Gain Structure

 Digital mixing allows detailed sound design of each instrument.
 Four to five effects per channel are not uncommon.
 The flip side is that gain staging becomes very sensitive at the same time.
 If even one effect in the chain is overdriven, this has far-reaching consequences.
 Looking for the cause of this sonic mess and its correction takes time.
 Every change inside the gain staging changes the whole structure.